 I’ve always been interested in complex psychopathology.
-In the 1970s I spent four years working in a large community mental health center and another two on an inpatient psychiatric unit.
+In the 1970s I spent four years working in an emergency services unit of a large community mental health center and another two on an inpatient psychiatric unit.
 Those experiences gave me amazing exposure to a broad range of psychiatric conditions.

 In 2000 I was hired as Director of Counseling and Psychological Services (CAPS) at the University of Virginia.
-I wanted to continue with some clinical work as opposed to being a full-time health services administrator and given my previous experience at ECU, staff were glad to refer bipolar students to me and my experience with the population continued to expand.
+I wanted to continue with some clinical work as opposed to being a full-time health services administrator.
+Given my previous experience at ECU, staff were glad to refer bipolar students to me and my experience with the population continued to expand.

-Early in my career I had not identified a bipolar specialization as a long-term goal for my career.
-It’s more like it has gradually evolved in that direction, bit by bit, since the early 1990s.
+Early in my career I had not identified bipolar specialization as a long-term career goal.
+It’s more like it’s gradually evolved in that direction, bit by bit, since the early 1990s.

 There’s another factor that’s probably also had a strong influence.
-I had polio in 1951 when I was a year-and-a-half old.
+In 1951 I had polio when I was a year-and-a-half old.
 I mostly recovered though I was left with a very atrophied right leg.
-Through childhood, on up through my mid-adult years, I’ve worn a brace on one leg and have led a very physically active life.
+Through childhood and on up through my mid-adult years, I’ve worn a brace on one leg and have led a very physically active life.
 However, since the late 1980s my left leg has been gradually weakening due to the late effects of post-polio.
 I’m now able to walk some, but not well, and I mostly use an electric wheelchair to get around.

 I don’t like living with the physical limitations brought about by polio, but it’s also something I can’t change.
-My only real choices entail how well I accept and adapt to my limitations.
-My hunch is that my own personal journey with disability has had a strong impact on my capacity to understand and empathize with others who are faced with conditions that they don’t want.
+My only choices entail how well I accept and adapt to my limitations.
+It’s highly likely that my own personal journey with disability has had a strong impact on my capacity to understand and empathize with others who are faced with conditions that they do not want.

 Dr. Federman’s Approach to Bipolar Assessment